RossMStewart/RossMStewart.github.io/README.md

 This web application allows the user to calculate the amount of fuel they would neeed in order to complete a Timed or Lap race in any sim racing title.
-It gives them a minimum fuel ammount, a recommended fuel amount and the amount needed if a full formation lap is required.
+It gives them a minimum fuel amount, a recommended fuel amount and the amount needed if a full formation lap is required.

 # RossMStewart.github.io